Photo courtesy of http://liberato.org Ricardo Liberato

 The problem of lifting the enormous capstone onto the top of the pyramid would probably be unsolvable using any technology available in that era.
 Even today it would be a significant task, as a crane would have to reach halfway across the pyramid, 115 meters, which is beyond the radius of all but a handful of the biggest cranes in the world.

 Therefore, we can safely assume that they didn’t lift the capstone onto the pyramid.
 Instead, they would have raised the capstone in the same way that the other giant stones were raised.
 It would have been rolled onto the very first course and floated all the way up to within three layers of the top.
-Three layers would be 2.25 meters, or somewhat above a person’s head.
+Three layers would add up to about 2.25 meters.

 From the third to last course, the capstone would be jacked up one meter, and blocks would be placed under it.
 On that base, it would be lifted another meter, and then another.
-For a brief period, the capstone would have sat on a narrow pier 2.25 meters high, while the last three courses of the pyramid rose to meet it from below.
+For a brief period, the capstone would be perched on a narrow pier 2.25 meters high, while the last three courses of the pyramid were filled in to meet it from below.

-Note that the last several layers of the pyramid would not provide much space for teams pulling large stones up ramps.
+Note that the final few layers of the pyramid would not provide much space for teams pulling large stones up ramps.
 Wooden cranes would have been used to lift the stone for the last few layers from the highest layer that could be easily served by ramps.
+A crane capable of lifting three tons two or three meters high was well within the technology of the day.

 As a Management Proposition

-Civil engineering is as much about management problems as it is about technical problems, and once pyramid building technology was worked out, it would have become more management than engineering.
-You’d need highly skilled surveyors to ensure that the block placements are correct, but relatively little skilled craftsmanship would be needed to place the stone.
+Civil engineering is as much about management problems as it is about solving technical problems, and once pyramid building technology was worked out, it would have become more about management than engineering.
+Throughout the project, they would have needed highly skilled surveyors to ensure that the corner block placements were correct, but relatively little skilled craftsmanship would have been required to place the the vast majority of the blocks.

 Team Spirit